lsfxz/AOSP-Build-Environment-Docker/README.md

 It might be possible to work around this with appropriate `seccomp` options.

-Also we have to provide an older version of `ccache` until [this issue](https://github.com/ccache/ccache/issues/489) gets fixed, probably in 3.7.6.

 # License
 GPL v3, feel free to contribute it.